Listing Appointment Setting Scripts (2026): Door + Phone

 Talking more than listening

-Top producers talk 30% of the call.
-If you're talking more than half, you're losing.
+Top producers talk about 30% of the call.
+If you're past half, you're losing.

 Quitting at touch 2

 It takes 8 attempts on average.
-Two attempts isn't a follow-up plan — it's giving up.
+Two isn't a follow-up plan, it's giving up.

 Booking with one spouse

 Appointments with only one decision maker close at half the rate.
-Confirm both are there.
+Confirm both will be there.

 Discussing commission on the call